 - Year 4 We place an emphasis on creative writing with opportunities for the children to develop their poetry composition and story writing, culminating in lessons aimed at producing stories for a real life audience of keen Year 3 readers .
 Our reading includes The Lion and the Unicorn, Blitzed, Whale Song, and Mufaro’s Daughter.

 - Year 5 We aim to build fluency, accuracy, enthusiasm and a sense of adventure in reading, writing and speaking.
-Our texts include Wind in the Willows, Firework Maker’s Daughter, The Lion, the Witch and the Wardrobe, and Cautionary Tales.
+Our texts include a selection of information books, Wind in the Willows, Firework Maker’s Daughter and The Lion, the Witch and the Wardrobe.

-- Year 6 With an increased emphasis on adapting expression, the children are encouraged to experiment with vocabulary and see the cross-curricular links within the texts they are studying.
-Accuracy, listening skills and greater complexity are pursued through the texts studied, which include Holes, A Pilgrim’s Progress, Goodnight Mr Tom’ and War with Troy.
+- Year 6 With an increased emphasis on adapting expression, the children are encouraged to experiment with vocabulary and identify cross-curricular links.
+Accuracy, listening skills and greater complexity are also pursued through such texts as: Letters From The Lighthouse, Journey to the River Sea, Goodnight Mr Tom, and the online resource, War with Troy.

-- Year 7 Whilst aiming for clarity, articulation of appreciation and independence in reading and writing, we seek to move and entertain through our work on speech writing.
-Texts include: Macbeth, A Christmas Carol, The Hound of the Baskervilles and poems by Blake, Levertov and Heaney.
+- Year 7 Whilst aiming for clarity, articulation of appreciation, and independence in reading and writing, we seek to move and entertain through poetry recital and our work on speech writing.
+Texts include: Macbeth, A Christmas Carol, The Hound of the Baskervilles, Holes, Hoot and poems by Levertov and Heaney.

 - Year 8 As this year group prepare to leave us, we aim to develop sophistication, clarity, independence and appreciation in reading, writing and speaking.
-Texts include: a selection of war poetry, The Pearl, Rebecca, Private Peaceful, Roll of Thunder Hear my Cry, The Importance of Being Earnest, and the film, Amazing Grace
+Texts include a selection of war poetry, The Pearl, Rebecca, Private Peaceful, Roll of Thunder Hear my Cry, and the films Twelve Angry Men, and Amazing Grace.

 Head of English